 George Washington's Birthnight Banquet and Ball

 Celebrate the birth of the Father of our Country by participating in this annual tradition that dates back to 1789 in Alexandria.
 The Washingtons themselves danced in the historic City Tavern ballroom at this celebration in 1798 and 1799.
 Sponsored by the GWBCC on the Saturday of President's Day weekend, join costumed interpreters portraying the Washingtons and other notable figures of the day, partake of a period-inspired meal, then join in the 18th century English Country Dancing.
 Reservations required.

 18th Century Balls

 Dance in the historic ballroom that was once the setting for the elegant events that marked George Washington's birthday and other important social occasions in Alexandria.
 Period music, re-enactors and guests clad in period attire, a dessert collation, and candlelight combine to make Gadsby's balls festive events.
 These balls are held several times a year, featuring a variety of themes and time periods.
 Period clothing is not required, though after-five attire is suggested.
 Visit Period Dancing at Gadsby's for more information.

-Learn 18th Century English Country Dancing or dances from the Civil War era with a trained dance instructor.
+Learn 18th Century English Country Dancing with a trained dance instructor.
 A series of dance classes is held prior to every ball.
 Classes before the balls are strongly encouraged.
-Visit Period Dancing at Gadsby'sfor more information.
+Visit Period Dancing at Gadsby's for more information.

 FREE Tavern Day Open House

 FREE Parade Day Open House

-Enjoy the annual George Washington parade on President's Day and then tour the tavern for FREE!
+Enjoy the annual George Washington parade on President's Day and tour the tavern for FREE!
 Learn from costumed guides about the place where George Washington dined and danced.

-Held in the fall and spring, lectures at the museum cover a range of topics relevant to all aspects of the tavern's history.
+Held throughout the year, lectures at the museum cover a range of topics relevant to all aspects of the tavern's history.
 Scholars in many different fields give lectures in the historic ballroom.
 Past topics have included George Washington, 18th century music, restoring Gadsby's Tavern, tavern beverages, the evolution of hospitality, interpreting inventories, recognizing colonial architecture and more.
 Reservations recommended.

 Wonders of Water Tea with Mrs. Washington